QuantConnect/Documentation/08-Data-Library/01-equity.rst

 Live QuantConnect data feed tick data comes directly from the exchanges.
 Like backtesting tick data, it is also raw and unfiltered.

-For more information on using this data in your algorithm, see the Initializing Algorithms.
+For more information on using this data in your algorithm, see the :ref:`Initializing Algorithms <algorithm-reference-initializing-algorithms>`.

 |

+.. _data-library-equity-splits:

 Share Splits
 ============